 A professor emeritus visited UTRGV Tuesday to speak about the impact of Hispanic vernaculars in linguistics and how Dominican Spanish differs from other versions of the language.

-The UTRGV Department of Writing and Language Studies presented a B3 Linguistics Series seminar featuring Jacqueline Toribio, a Dominican emeritus professor in the Department of Spanish and Portuguese at the University of Texas at Austin.
+The UTRGV Department of Writing and Language Studies presented a B3 Linguistic Seminar featuring Jacqueline Toribio, a Dominican emeritus professor of the Department of Spanish and Portuguese at the University of Texas at Austin.

 “Thank you for the kind invitation to be here with you to celebrate what is our rich history and cultural heritage, but also to promote the advancement of heritage language bilinguals and heritage language studies,” Toribio told the audience gathered in the Academic Services Building on the Edinburg campus.